nkevin90/nkevin90/README.md

 <p> Problem solving is the greatest paid for skill in every planet</p>
 <p>**About me**:</p>
 <p>An inspiring and conscientious leader with a strong background in  team development and a solid reputation for assesing business needs, developing cost-saving solutions, increasing sales and driving customer satisfaction<br><br>
-I also develop games and mixed reality applications using unity game engine and vuforia </p>
+I also develop games and mixed reality applications using unity game engine and vuforia once in a while as a hobby </p>
 <div class="row">
   <div class="column">
     <img width="1000" height="500" src="https://media.giphy.com/media/zMukICnMEZmSf8zvXd/giphy.gif">
   </div>
 </div>

-- 🔭 **Currently working on an amazing AI and ML projects😉**
+- 🔭 **Currently working on AI/ML projects😉**

 - 🌱 I’m currently learning **data analytics and computer vision**